 Telehealth is when long-distance medical services are provided through the use of technology, such as videoconferencing.
 Medicare covers some types of telehealth, and it looks like this coverage will increase going forward.

-Medicare Part B covers telehealth when it’s used for an office visit, psychotherapy, or a consultation.
-Only certain healthcare professionals and locations are covered.
+Medicare Part B covers telehealth when used for an office visit, psychotherapy, or consultation.
+However, only certain healthcare professionals and locations are covered.
 Medicare Part C may offer additional coverage, but this may vary by your specific plan.

 Typically, there are location restrictions for Medicare-covered telehealth services.
-However, these have been expanded by the 2018 Bipartisan Budget Act and the COVID-19 pandemic.
+However, these have been expanded by the 2018 Bipartisan Budget Act and the COVID-19 pandemic and extended through December 31, 2024, by the Consolidated Appropriations Act of 2023.

-If you’re interested in receiving telehealth services, speak with your healthcare provider.
+If you’re interested in receiving telehealth services, speak with your healthcare professional.
 They’ll let you know if they provide them and how to schedule an appointment.